puddinbustra/swnmodular/README.md

 - Global modifiers, like melee attack bonus, shock damage, or encumbrance bonus.
 For both characters and NPCs
 - Compendiums
 - Remove unused files and code
-- Attach experience directly to level, allowing players to easily see how much they need to level up